 Like surveillance, live video has become a major part of both home fitness and the health care industry.
 Fitbit started offering wristband trackers in 2013, allowing us to monitor our physical activity, heart rate, and sleep.
 According to the Pew Research Center, about 21% of U.S. adults regularly wear a smartwatch or fitness tracker.
 That’s some fast, widespread adoption.
 The success of fitness trackers and smartwatches has spurred companies to expand farther into the health and fitness world.
 Connected exercise equipment companies such as Peloton, Tonal, and Mirror now offer live workout classes through the machines themselves.
 There are currently more than 10 products on the market that are designed to provide all the perks of exercising in a class setting or with a personal trainer — but at home.

 Hospitals are where the most interesting use cases that marry health care and live video streaming have been popping up.
 Streaming is a great asset for both new-hire training and medical education.
 Camera-aided surgery is a huge boon to the medical industry because these robotic arms provide a better view and make less invasive operations possible.
-There are also health care monitoring solutions emerging, such as Child Health Imprints’ IoT-enabled device for neonates and AngelEye Health’s communication device for newborn babies in the neonatal intensive care unit (NICU).
+There are also health care monitoring solutions emerging, such as Child Health Imprints’ IoT-enabled device for neonates (see the video below) and AngelEye Health’s communication device for newborn babies in the neonatal intensive care unit (NICU).

 Interactive live streaming includes many different industries that all have one thing in common: interaction between the streamer and the viewers.
 There are at least three proven methods of live streaming monetization when it comes to interactive streaming, including live commerce, sponsorships, and donations.